What is Cost Concept of Accounting? – Definition

-Under this concept, an asset should be recorded on its cost in which it was purchased regardless of its market value e.g. If a building is purchased for $5,00,000, it will continue to appear in the books at that figure irrespective of its market value.
+Under the cost concept of accounting, an asset should be recorded on its cost in which it was purchased regardless of its market value e.g. If a building is purchased for $5,00,000, it will continue to appear in the books at that figure irrespective of its market value.
 Under this concept stability in prices of assets while recording is achieved.
 There are also some limitations of this concept e.g. in case of inflation there will be an overstatement of net profit etc. Above all its limitations this concept is considered to be the best one when compared with alternatives.

 The cost of an item may well be different from its true value but since ascertainment of true value would be judgmental and therefore subjective, stating assets at historical cost is generally accepted as fairway of maintaining records.

 Following the cost concept means that unless there are special reasons for doing otherwise cost of an item should be assumed to be its true value and that all accounting entries should be made at cost.